Venture east of the river and discover this vibrant neighborhood's history and natural landmarks.

-About five miles northeast of Anacostia, you’ll find the natural wonder of DC.
+About five miles northeast of Anacostia, you’ll find this natural wonder.
 Come for a visit, and you’ll likely share the park with photographers, birders and even dog-walkers.
 Enjoy summer flowers, which bloom between late May through September.
 Mornings are the best times to see the famed water lilies and lotuses.
 For wildlife, be on the lookout from October through March, when lack of foliage makes birding for bald eagles easier.
 From Anacostia, the best way to get there is via a rideshare app like Uber, on bike or on the V2 Metrobus.
 Otherwise, take the Orange Line to the nearby Deanwood Metro station.

 Located at 1201 Good Hope Road and Martin Luther King Jr. Avenue SE, this art installation echoes Anacostia's diverse history and heritage.
 The work was created to “establish a dialogue on the interconnection of the past, present and future of Anacostia.”
 Wilfredo Valladares created the work of art, which was unveiled in the summer of 2013.
 Imitate art by visiting the sculpture "Journey Anacostia."

 Want to keep your visit to Anacostia strictly nautical?
 Head to the Ballpark Boathouse in Yards Park, and rent a kayak.
 You can cruise along the shoreline of the Anacostia River at your own pace and enjoy plenty of wildlife and nature.
 If you have your own canoe, kayak or boat, you can embark on the Anacostia from the boat ramp at the north end of Anacostia Drive SE.

 Productions on the main stage at the Anacostia Playhouse often feature the work of local playwrights and small theater companies.
-Set in a warehouse that can accommodate as many as 120 guests.
-The space also hosts concerts and spoken word, among other performances.
+Set in a warehouse that can accommodate as many as 120 guests, the space also hosts concerts and spoken word, among other performances.
 The playhouse is only five blocks from the Anacostia Metro stop.

 Anacostia Park has something that all of its fellow National Parks don't: a roller skating pavilion.
 Experience life on four wheels per foot, when visiting the park in summer.
 The best part about this old pastime is that skate rentals are free!
 Check to see skate times and consider visiting at dusk on the weekends for a dance party-like atmosphere complete with funk and hip-hop tunes.
-If you want to ice skate, consider checking out these amazing places to ice skate in DC.

 Once you're done exploring Anacostia, hop across the river and discover all that's happening in the lively Capitol Riverfront neighborhood.